 Fun fact: Both players with archeologists characters were, some years ago, real-life archeologists themselves!
 (Now one is an accountant and the other a government bureaucrat, so much for an exciting life, ugh!)

 Lured by the promises of riches the PCs are leaving the city of Baldur’s Gate aboard the Amnian Fop, a fast schooner headed for the Chultan Peninsula.
 Among the would-be adventurers, dark-skinned Procor looks likes he’s already an experimented seaman and have some successful fishing along the way.
-Pheleas didn’t fare so well in this aquatic journey and will be a few pounds lighter at arrival.
+Pheleas didn’t fare so well in his aquatic journey and will be a few pounds lighter at arrival.

 The Pink Reef